DoraAgyemang/Data-Analysis---SQL/README.md

 ORDER BY Total_Freight   DESC
 ```
 ![image](https://github.com/MYZDEE/Data-Analysis---SQL/assets/128803445/5c956631-a398-4a0f-abd1-36536a0bff1d)<p>
-In this querry we brought out the Total freight for ach product name where Road-150 Red.40 has the highest total freight.
+In this querry, we analysed the Total freight for each product name where Road-150 Red.40 has the highest total freight.
 View was created for this querry

 ```